 1. High voltage and current applied to the battery for a short time.

-2. It shortens the recharge time, provide fast charging.
+2. It shortens the recharge time and provides fast charging.

-3. Boost charging method force the battery to draw maximum current to get full charge fastly.
+3. The boost charging method forces the battery to draw maximum current to get a full charge quickly.

-4. In the boost charging system, the battery is disconnected from the charger after it fully charged.
-But float cum boost charger does not disconnect the battery when it fully charged, it just reduces the voltage from boost to float level.
+4. In the boost charging system, the battery is disconnected from the charger after it is fully charged.
+But the float cum boost charger does not disconnect the battery when it is fully charged, it just reduces the voltage from boost to float level.

-Types of batteries used for Boost Charging are Lithium-Ion battery, Lithium Polymer Battery.
+Types of batteries used for Boost Charging are Lithium-Ion batteries and Lithium Polymer Battery.

 Pros or Advantages of Boost Charging